orkes-io/docs/docs/getting-started/java.md

 # Java
-Create a Conductor workflow application in Java from scratch.
+Creating a Conductor workflow application in Java from scratch.

 //TODO: Video
 Ensure you have JDK 11 or higher installed on your system.
 You will also need access to Conductor server.